ValkyRiver/upgrademod/README.md

 • There are 3 new decks: Level 2 Deck, Level 3 Deck, and Level 4 Deck

+• A separate tab to view current upgrade levels

 • All implemented items (I think) have modified descriptions

 ### Yet to be completed:
-• Jokers: Pareidolia, Midas Mask, Smeared Joker, Showman, Blueprint, Brainstorm
+• Jokers: Blueprint, Brainstorm

-• Consumables: Familiar, Incantation

-• Vouchers except for Reroll Surplus and Reroll Glut
+• Vouchers: Hone, Glow Up, Telescope, Magic Trick, Illusion

 • Tags: Uncommon, Rare, Negative, Foil, Holographic, Polychrome, Coupon